 The skin patch Fentanyl can take up to 72 hours to get to the right levels of drug in your bloodstream.
 So when you start on it, you need to carry on taking your previous painkillers for a while.
 It also takes 72 hours to get the Fentanyl out of your system once you stop using it.
 Your doctor or nurse will advise you about how to deal with any changes in your painkiller medicines or doses.

 You may have other types of medicines alongside an opioid, to help reduce pain.
 For example, you may have morphine and an anti inflammatory drug to take away swelling that is adding to the pressure of the cancer.

 The most important thing with any painkiller is to use it as your doctor or nurse prescribes.
 That way, it has a much better chance of working.
 Taking painkillers regularly keeps the pain under control.
 If you are getting pain before your next dose of painkiller is due, let your doctor or nurse know so that they can adjust the dose to keep the pain under control.

 Most painkillers have one or two side effects.
 Most cause constipation and so it helps to start taking regular stool softeners or laxatives when you begin regular painkillers.
 Morphine type painkillers (opioids) can also cause

 - Feeling or being sick

 Usually these side effects happen because you are not used to the drug.
 After a few days they lessen and disappear.
 Many doctors give an anti sickness drug along with opioids for the first week or so.
 This should stop you feeling sick.
-Once you get used to your painkillers you can stop taking it.
+Once you get used to your painkillers you can stop taking the anti sickness drug.

 If you have other cancer treatments to reduce your pain, such as chemotherapy or radiotherapy, you may find that your painkillers are making you drowsy again.
 If this happens, tell your doctor.
 You may need to reduce your dose.